Darlington Mowden Park R.F.C.

 Darlington Mowden Park is a professional rugby union club, based in Darlington, County Durham, England.
 They currently compete in National League 2 North, at the fourth tier of the English rugby union system, following relegation from the 2024–25 National League 1.

 The club's former name, Darlington Grammar School Old Boys, was changed when they moved to Yiewsley Drive, which was located in Mowden.
 They relocated to The Darlington Arena, a 25,000 all-seater stadium in Darlington, purchasing the previously-vacated ground for £2 million; Yiewsley Drive had previously been sold to a housing estate company, and the Arena was previously owned by Darlington Football Club.
 They played their first game at the arena on 2 February 2013, in front of a crowd of over 1,000, comprehensively defeating Bromsgrove 62–7 in a National League 2 North league game.
+The club's 2nd XV joined the league system in 2026 when a decision was made to allow non-first 1st XV teams to compete in the leagues, and the club's 2nd XV was placed in Counties 2 Durham & Northumberland South.